Chia-Network/chiapos/documents/proof_of_space.md

 Consider a plot stored in [pos, offset format](#Phase-3-Compression).
 Let's assume there is an island $S_I = \{E_{t,1}, \dots, E_{t,i}\}$ in $Table_t$.
 This island matches to a set of entries in $Table_{t+1}$, let's call it $Z_I=\{E_{t+1,1}, \dots, E_{t+1,j}\}$.
-To compress this, we remove $S_I$ completely from $Table_t$, and place it in $Table_{t+1}$, in place of one element, $E_{t+1;1}$ of $Z_I$.
+To compress this we remove $S_I$ completely from $Table_t$ and place it in $Table_{t+1}$ in place of one element, $E_{t+1;1}$ of $Z_I$.
 Then, for all other elements of $Z_I$, we simply point to the new pos and offset in the same $Table_{t+1}$, instead of pointing to the previous table.

 This saves around $k$ bits for every island, since $E_{t+1;1}$ is no longer stored.
-The drawback of this optimization is that it makes the plotting algorithm and data format more complicated, it's not straightforward to implement, and requires more passes over the plot.
+The drawback of this optimization is that it makes the plotting algorithm and data format more complicated as it's not straightforward to implement, and requires more passes over the plot.
-The matching function should try to maximize the size of islands, making this optimiztion as insignificant possible.
+The matching function should try to maximize the size of islands, making this optimization as insignificant possible.

 The number of islands in a random graph of $N$ nodes and $N$ edges is
 $$N*\sum_{k=2}^{\infty} \frac{k^{k-2}*2^{k-1}}{k!*e^{2k}} \approx 0.026N$$